Using Autoscan to Capture Images

 Language: Use this drop-down menu to add or remove OCR recognition languages.
 You can select multiple languages for use in OCR searches.
 To enable additional languages, navigate to Eggplant > Preferences, then click Text and scroll to Enabled Languages.

 You can use the up and down arrows on the right side of the session tab to move through the detected elements.
-You can also click any of the rectangles in the scan in the center pane to select it.
-If you have processed all the elements that you want to keep and have additional elements that you don't want to keep, you can use the Delete unnamed images button to delete the unnecessary ones.Note: When you select an element, either by using the arrows or directly in the center pane, the default name is autofilled.
+You can also click any of the rectangles in the scan in the center pane to select that element in the list.
+If you have processed all of the elements that you want to keep and have additional elements that you don't want to keep, you can use the Delete unnamed images button to delete the unnecessary ones.Note: When you select an element, either by using the arrows or directly in the center pane, the default name is auto-filled.
 At that point, it won't be removed if you use the Delete unnamed images button.
 However, you can remove those elements if you don't need them by clicking the X in the rectangle's upper left corner.